 Croft Parish Council provides YOUR local services.
 We endeavour to make Croft a better place to live, work and visit.
 Our website includes a wealth of information about how we conduct business and what we do.
 Find local groups and businesses in our directory.
 Use the search or browse the site to find whatever you are looking for.
 If you can't find what you want or would like to recommend any improvements to our website then please contact us.

-The Parish Council is working towards creating a Conservation Area in the old part of the village, broadly speaking on the Church side of the railway line.
+The Parish Council is pleased to announce that its proposal for a Conservation Area in the old part of the village, broadly speaking on the Church side of the railway line, has been accepted and the designation has been made by Blaby District Council.

 - Conservation Area Proposals (2/16) (MS Word, 663 Kb)